odoo/odoo/doc/howtos/backend.rst

 Common Attributes
 #################

-Much like the model itself, its fields can be configured, by passing configuration attributes as parameters::
+Much like the model itself, its fields can be configured by passing configuration attributes as parameters::

     name = field.Char(required=True)